 Mr. Hunter brings to the Board extensive experience in the energy and financial industries, including his experience as a chief financial officer.
-He also brings to the Board substantive knowledge about a variety of issues related to the Company's business and currently serves on the Audit Committee and Sustainability & Risk Committee.
+He also brings to the Board substantive knowledge about a variety of issues related to the Company's business, including the Company's renewables development and construction activities, and currently serves on the Social Responsibility & Compensation Committee and Sustainability & Risk Committee.